 Crypto Card Regulation in Serbia

-Serbia's crypto regulatory framework is built on the Digital Assets Act (Zakon o digitalnoj imovini), enacted on December 16, 2020 and effective from June 29, 2021.
-This law establishes a comprehensive licensing regime for digital asset service providers and distinguishes between "virtual currencies" (like Bitcoin) and "digital tokens" (security-like instruments).
+Serbia's Digital Assets Act (Zakon o digitalnoj imovini), effective June 29, 2021, establishes a comprehensive licensing regime that distinguishes between "virtual currencies" (Bitcoin, Ethereum, stablecoins) and "digital tokens" (security-like instruments subject to securities law).

 Tax Treatment of Card Rewards in Serbia

-Serbia taxes cryptocurrency capital gains at a flat rate of 15% for individuals under the Law on Digital Assets.
-The Poreska uprava (Tax Administration of Serbia) administers all tax collection.
-Every disposal of crypto, including spending via a crypto card and crypto-to-crypto swaps, is a taxable event.
+Serbia taxes cryptocurrency capital gains at a flat rate of 15% for individuals under the Digital Assets Act.
+The Poreska uprava (Tax Administration of Serbia, Пореска управа) administers all collection.
+Every disposal of crypto - including spending via a crypto card, crypto-to-crypto swaps, and selling for RSD/EUR - is a taxable event.

-• Reinvestment exemption: 50% tax reduction if proceeds are reinvested into a resident Serbian company within 90 days
+• Reinvestment relief: 50% tax reduction if proceeds are reinvested into a resident Serbian company within 90 days (effectively 7.5% rate)

 • Extended reinvestment: 50% refund available if investment is made within 12 months